sdavis3/code-coverage-widgets/overview.md

 #Visual Studio Team Services Code Coverage Widgets#

 ## Release Notes
+* 1.0.149
+    * Fixed defect where build was not showing as selected.
+    * Added configuration option to display build name on widget.
+    * Updated to match native style.
 * 1.0.122
     * Widget can now be resized to one or two columns in width.
 * 1.0.119